-Individuals are often referred to Behavioural Services because they engage in challenging behaviours, which can include: aggression towards others (e.g., hitting, hair-pulling), self-injurious behaviours (e.g., hitting one’s own head, scratching one’s own skin), disruptive behaviours (e.g., yelling, crying), and noncompliance (e.g., refusing to participate in personal care).
+People are often referred to Behavioural Services because they engage in challenging behaviours, which can include: aggression towards others (e.g., hitting, hair-pulling), self-injurious behaviours (e.g., hitting one’s own head, scratching one’s own skin), disruptive behaviours (e.g., yelling, crying), and noncompliance (e.g., refusing to participate in personal care).

-Family Care Program
+Family Care Social Work

-This program works with families in complex situations to care for and support their child in a way that enhances the family’s quality of life and family functioning.
-Our Social Workers use a Family-Centred model, and understands families are experts on their own experiences.
+We work with families in complex situations to care for and support their child and to enhance the family’s quality of life and functioning.
+Our Social Workers understand and respect that

 Referrals can be made by Jordan’s Principle Case Managers and Service Coordinators, staff from schools and other specialized staff clinical or other staff from service providers including Manitoba First Nations Education Resource Centre (MFNERC), Manitoba Adolescent Treatment Centre, Frontier School Division, Rehabilitation Centre for Children, St.Amant, and community health or social service staff.

 A completed Jordan’s Principle – Child First Initiative Referral Form can be faxed to St.Amant Central Intake at 204-258-7065.